pkovarynng/CarND-Behavioral-Cloning-P3/writeup_report.md

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for loading and pre-processing the data, training and validating the model, and it contains comments to explain how the code works.

+My submission is also available [in my github repository](https://github.com/pkovarynng/CarND-Behavioral-Cloning-P3)

 ### Model Architecture and Training Strategy

 #### 1. An appropriate model architecture has been employed